 Parent participation is needed for lunch period supervision.
-If you are able to help us out one day each week on a regular basis, please let Mrs. Joy know!
+If you can help us out one day each week on a regular basis, please let Mrs. Joy know!
 Also, if there is a specific day of the week that works better for you, please let Mrs. Joy know that.
 She will be scheduling all parents on a rotation for lunch duty.
-The lunch period supervisor would be scheduled from 11:40 a.m. to 12:20 p.m.
-Volunteers will be assigned to supervise students in the lunch room, on the playground, or in the classroom.
+The lunch period supervisor would be scheduled from 11:45 a.m. to 12:20 p.m.
+Volunteers will be assigned to supervise students in the lunchroom, on the playground, or in the classroom.
 Parents should dress appropriately for the weather.
 Either the principal or secretary is always available for any emergencies.